bcgov/WALLY/README.md

 All raster fixtures in the `/backend/fixtures/raster` dir will automatically be copied to the local Minio instance when using `docker-compose`.
 However, for staging and production, you must manually upload any new raster files to the staging and prod minio servers.

+## Feature-specific documentation

+### Surface Water Analysis - Watershed delineation

+The Surface Water Analysis feature delineates watersheds from a point that the user drops.
+This requires Freshwater Atlas fundamental watersheds and Freshwater Atlas stream networks layers to be loaded into the database, as well as a stream-burned DEM.
+See the [the Watersheds README](backend/api/v1/watersheds/README.md) for instructions on creating the DEMs.

+The stream-burned DEM needs to be loaded in Minio, and the extents of the DEM need to be loaded in the `dem.stream_burned_cdem_tile` database table.
+The Surface Water Analysis feature will automatically select the best DEM in the area based on the extents in the table.

+See [the Caribou DEM extent migration](backend/alembic/versions/20210625150931_add_caribou_dem_extent.py) for an example of loading an extent.
+The shapefile that represents the DEM extent needs to be created separately.

 ## Contributing